outlearn-content/angular/modules/scope.md

   - Scopes can be nested to limit access to the properties of application components while providing access to shared model properties.
 Nested scopes are either "child scopes" or "isolate scopes".
     A "child scope" (prototypically) inherits properties from its parent scope.
 An "isolate scope" does not.
-See {@link
-    guide/directive#isolating-the-scope-of-a-directive isolated
+See isolated
-    scopes} for more information.
+    scopes for more information.

   - Scopes provide context against which expressions are evaluated.
 For example `{{username}}` expression is meaningless, unless it is evaluated against a specific